Treatment of acute decompensated heart failure in acute coronary syndromes

 Management of right ventricular MI which typically presents with hypotension and clear lungs is discussed separately (see "Right ventricular myocardial infarction").

 Urgent revascularization is a major component of therapy for patients presenting with ST elevation myocardial infarction (STEMI), and is particularly important for those with heart failure (HF).
 Early revascularization is indicated for patients presenting with unstable angina/non-ST elevation MI (UA/NSTEMI) and HF.
 As recommended in the 2009 focused update of the 2005 American College of Cardiology/American Heart Association HF guidelines, urgent cardiac catheterization and revascularization is reasonable when it is likely to prolong meaningful survival in patients with acute HF and known or suspected acute myocardial ischemia due to occlusive coronary disease, especially when there are signs and symptoms of systemic hypoperfusion .
-(See "Overview of the acute management of ST elevation myocardial infarction" and "Overview of the acute management of unstable angina and non-ST elevation myocardial infarction" and "Coronary angiography and revascularization for unstable angina or non-ST elevation acute myocardial infarction" and "Acute ST elevation myocardial infarction: Selecting a reperfusion strategy".)
+(See "Overview of the acute management of ST elevation myocardial infarction" and "Overview of the acute management of non-ST elevation acute coronary syndromes" and "Coronary angiography and revascularization for unstable angina or non-ST elevation acute myocardial infarction" and "Acute ST elevation myocardial infarction: Selecting a reperfusion strategy".)

 - Flaherty JD, Bax JJ, De Luca L, et al. Acute heart failure syndromes in patients with coronary artery disease early assessment and treatment.
 J Am Coll Cardiol 2009; 53:254.